kimjoonghokim/Fetch/README.md

 ## 🚀 Setup

-Follow the steps below to run our scripts smoothly:
+Follow the steps below to run our scripts:

 ### 📌 Step 1.
 Setup service of policy, verifier, and embedding model